 Influence on Outcome

-Structures may improve rehabilitation, increasing its effectiveness, efficiency, patient availability, safety, and other aspects of the process or outcome.
+Donabedian’s health quality model suggests that improving rehabilitation structures may improve the rehabilitation process, increasing its effectiveness, efficiency, patient availability, safety, and other aspects of the process or outcome.
 For example, how rehabilitation services are commissioned and how an organisation provides the service will influence availability.
 Suppose a multi-professional team with a suitable range of expertise undertakes the rehabilitation.
-In that case, the process will be more effective than the same group of people acting as individuals but not as part of a team.
+In that case, the process will be more effective than the same group acting as individuals but not as part of a team.